Orkiv/react-commerce/readme.md

 # CSS

-Here are a set of css selectors to edit React{commerce} elements.
+Here is a set of css selectors to edit React{commerce} elements.
 Please make sure to set your new styles to `!important`.

 React{commerce} Modals :